thesephist/ink/README.md

 As the baseline interpreter is currently written in Go, if you want to embed Ink within your own application, you can use the Go APIs from this package to do so.

-The APIs are still in development / in flux, but you can check out `main.go` and `eval.go` for the Go channels-based concurrent lexer/parser/evaler APIs.
+The APIs are still in flux, but you can check out `main.go` and `eval.go` for the Go channels-based concurrent lexer/parser/evaler APIs.
 As the APIs are finalized, I'll put more information here directly.

-For now, here's a minimal example of creating an execution context for Ink and running some Ink code from stdin.
+For now, here's a minimal example of creating an execution context for Ink and running some Ink code from standard input, and from a file as an `io.Reader`.
 (In fact, this is very nearly the implementation of executing from stdin in the interpreter.)

 ```go
 package main